Rahulkhandal/Demo_Weather/README.md

 *** To run application, Go to https://openweathermap.org to register for api. and replace your app "api key" with #API_KEY in code

+Code Coverage
+To check code coverage, enabled "code coverage" in "test" target of app scheme.